 - Are you happy to take control or do your parents control you?

-- Do you find yourself doing as your parents have done?
+- Do you find yourself doing as your parents have done without question?

 - Are you continuing to repeat the same mistakes as your parents?

-- Are you living with the same bad habits or patterns?
+- Are you continually living with the same bad habits or patterns?

-- Are you in a rut and don’t know how to change your life?
+- Are you in a rut and don’t know how to change things?

-As children, we form the patterns set out by our parents, until we learn how to change them.
-Recognition is the key to change, particularly around bad habits.
-I had to be we prepared to change the way I thought and the way I used to react to things.
-You can too.
+As children, we tend to repeat the patterns and habits our parents set out for us, until we learn how to change them.
+Recognition is the key to change, but we must be prepared to change the way we think and the way we react to things.

-Positive affirmations that work on the subconscious brain, helped change some of my thinking.
-The rest came about through confidence.
-Confidence to believe I could contribute to my life positively, through new eyes.
+Positive affirmations that work on the subconscious brain, helped change some of my own thinking, my beliefs helped me change the rest.
+Through confidence also, I came to believe I could contribute to my life positively, through new eyes.